 The band has sold a total of 50 million records worldwide and has won a slew of music awards.
 These include 7 Brit Awards, 28 Teen Choice Awards, 4 MTV Video Awards, and 6 Billboard Music Awards.

-The British Boy Band phenomena still continues today and from this, we have witnessed the birth of some big musical stars.
+The British Boy Band phenomenon still continues today and from this, we have witnessed the birth of some big musical stars.
 Robbie Williams (Take That), Justin Timberlake (NSync) and Jordan Knight (New Kids on the Block) all started out in a boy band.
-The demand for boy bands in Britain seems to rise and fall with each generation but you can be sure that there will be more to come in the future.
+The demand for British boy bands seems to rise and fall with each generation but you can be sure that there will be more to come in the future.